vikramr2/cat/README.md

 # CAT

-CAT (Community Augmented Transformers) uses an alternative fine tuning method to 'augment' encoder-only transformers with network community structural information, without the use of an exoplicit GNN architecture.
+CAT (Community Augmented Transformers) uses an alternative fine tuning method to 'augment' encoder-only transformers with network community structural information, without the use of an explicit GNN architecture.

 ![cat_diagram](assets/cat_diagram.png)